Myristica oil is a clear liquid that smells like the spice nutmeg. Myristica oil poisoning occurs when someone swallows this substance.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the product to the hospital with you, if possible.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.

 - Fluids through the vein (by IV)

 - Activated charcoal

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-How well someone does depends on how much myristica oil they swallowed and how quickly they receive treatment.
+How well someone does depends on how much myristica oil was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.